Wren and Cuff Phat Phuk B

 Here’s what the Phat Phuk is:

 A germanium/JFET booster.
-A unique sounding pedal which adds a beautiful sheen to your bass’ top end and a bit of grit to the overall tone.
+A unique sounding pedal which adds a beautiful sheen to your bass’ top end.
+It also adds a bit of grit to the overall tone.

 It’s a fantastic pedal for situations where you want a lift in your overall level.
 For example, during a chorus or bridge for example, with a bit of bawdy bump via the germanium transistor.